 Humbleness of mind means that we have the right estimation or evaluation of ourselves.
-Most of us have an exaggerated estimation of our ability, capacity, worth and gift.
+Most of us have an exaggerated estimation of our ability, capacity, worth, and gift.
 No one shares such an exalted estimation of us as we ourselves.
 We overrate ourselves.
 No one else overrates us.
-We have a tendency to think more highly of ourselves than anyone else.
+We tend to think more highly of ourselves than anyone else.

 “For all seek their own, not the things which are of Christ Jesus” (Phil.
 2:21).

 It is difficult for us to care about others when we do not have this garment of humbleness of mind.
 Pride is the last citadel to capitulate to King Jesus.
 The contrast to humility is self-sufficient arrogance.
 We estimate ourselves above other people.